Impact of disorder in Nd-based pyrochlore magnets: Field induced behavior

 \section{Field induced behavior}

-The behavior of the substituted samples when a magnetic field is applied is qualitatively similar to the \ndzr\ sample (except of course for \ndlaC\ which does not order down to 75 mK), as detailed in Ref.~\onlinecite{Leger_2021b} for the \ndzrx\ compounds.
+The behavior of the substituted samples when a magnetic field is applied is qualitatively similar to the \ndzr\ sample (except, of course, for \ndlaC\ which does not order down to 75 mK), as detailed in Ref.~\onlinecite{Leger_2021b} for the \ndzrx\ compounds.
 The lack of single crystals for \ndzry\ and NdMox samples prevents from a detailed study under applied magnetic field.
 Several key features can nevertheless be observed.
 As shown in Figure \ref{fig_ZFC-FC}, a freezing is observed below $T_{\rm N}$ that manifests as a splitting in Zero Field Cooled - Field Cooled (ZFC-FC) magnetization measurements as a function of temperature.
 This effect has already been observed in several pyrochlore compounds, including Nd-based ones, and is probably due to the trapping of magnetic moments at the domain-walls.
-This irreversibility is suppressed when increasing the magnetic field, below 500~Oe in \ndlaB, above 500 Oe in \ndlaA\ and above 2000 Oe in NdMox.
+This irreversibility is suppressed when increasing the magnetic field: it is not visible anymore at 500~Oe in \ndlaB, 1000~Oe in \ndlaA\ and at 3000 Oe in NdMox.
 This hierarchy is consistent with the different ordering temperatures observed in the three compounds.

 In both \ndzry\ compounds, the magnetization at low field keeps increasing when decreasing the temperature, as previously observed in the ac susceptibility.
 This effect is more important in the $y=20$ \% sample and may be due to the existence of Nd spins which remain paramagnetic down to the lowest temperature due to the dilution.